hwhelchel/personal/projects.md

 - Successfully sold the business to a team of engineers in Seattle

 **My Takeaway:** For SaaS, the product itself is a powerful marketing tool.
 When your product solves a clear problem and delivers immediate value, customer acquisition becomes much more efficient.

+## SalesLoft (2014 - 2016)

+**The Challenge:** Joining SalesLoft as their first junior engineer meant building foundational systems for an early-stage B2B SaaS company while learning how to scale both product and marketing.

+**My Approach:** I contributed significantly to SalesLoft's platform, designing reporting dashboards, building an in-app folder system for email templates, and developing a real-time Salesforce export service.
+I also wrote a FullContact API proxy service and created a code review leaderboard to promote team collaboration.
+This technical experience gave me deep insight into how B2B SaaS products work and how to market them effectively.

+**The Results:**
+- Built foundational systems as **first junior engineer** at early-stage SaaS company
+- Designed **reporting dashboards** that became core to the product
+- Created **real-time Salesforce integrations** that improved user workflow
+- Developed tools that promoted **team collaboration** and code quality

+**My Takeaway:** Technical skills enable better marketing of tech companies.
+Understanding how products work—from database architecture to API integrations—makes it easier to explain their value to customers and create marketing that resonates with technical buyers.

 ## RKG | Rimm-Kaufman Group (2012 - 2014)